phrase-technologies/phrase/README.md

     CLIENT_URL=<ip_address> npm start

-# Run Tests
+# Tests

     npm test

-It takes a little while to setup the database every time you run the tests, so consider running them at the end of your coding session, and absolutely before merging anything to develop.

-## How Do They Work??
+or

+    npm run test-watch

-Mocha will execute the tests in all files below the `src` folder that end with `*.test.js`.
+Mocha will execute the tests in all files below the `tests` folder using `tests/root.test.js` as an entry point.
-There's one file, `src/root.test.js` that has a global `before` hook that will run once before all the other tests mocha finds, and similarly an `after` hook which runs once after all the tests are done.

-## Add Tests!!!

-We just added server side tests.. there are many more routes to test so please write then when you can.
-If you add a new route, add a test!
+If you add a new route or socket event handler, please write a test for it.

 # Deployment
 See [full deployment docs here](DEVOPS.md)